-Customer satisfaction scores are above target, but and Excess Journey Time is below target.
-This will be primarily due Industrial action in the quarter.
+Customer satisfaction scores and Excess Journey Time are on and below target.
+There was a slight increase in excess journey time, primarily due Industrial action in the quarter, but was better than target and the same quarter last year.

-It is noted that the customer satisfaction train service score has improved compared to last quarter (Q3 2013/14).
+It is noted that the customer satisfaction train service score is the same compared to last quarter, Q4 2013/14, and the same quarter a year ago, Q1 2013/14.
 Satisfaction with crowding levels has also improved.